 In the first week I was very happy by knowing the relation between soil and water where we have done a soil and water brigade game.
 In that game we have discussed about types of soil and water holding capacity of soil too.

 Later in the second week, I had a "change point" here.
 In this session we went for soil where we have collected different types of soils.
 We have observed ZBNF and non-ZBNF field's soil difference, a gummy substance difference, the soil colour difference, the earthworm count between the two fields.

 The main thing is the ZBNF mulched soil is so soft and smooth where as the non-ZBNF field soil beside it is too hard without any moisture.

 All these data points together, observed first-hand, convinced Thumati to invest more in converting his management practice to ZBNF.
 He is now diversifying his crops to manage his soil optimally for growth.

-Now he is attending more of the FAO training, because in the end he wants to diversify the use of his crops as much as possible, and make more income from his farm.
-Because the program takes place in the fields, he is learning not only why he should change his practices, but also how to actually do it.
+Now he is attending more of the FAO field schools, because in the end he wants to diversify the use of his crops as much as possible, and make more income from his farm.
+Because the program takes place in the fields, he learns when he should change his practices with his own eyes, and then learns it by doing.

 This is an excerpt from our upcoming book: Peer Learning is.....
 We filled the book with surprising, and yet unsurprising examples of where peer learning is changing learning environments.